 So, what of the above needs and wants can we identify that a pool will provide for (I bolded them already)?

 The first one is the enjoyment of life.

 When you have a pool with nice, fresh, and cool water in a hot climate, you can use it to cool down and relax.
 Most people enjoy being in the water.

-Then you might be easier able to attract someone as a potential partner if you can invite her or him over to show and enjoy your pool.
+Then it might be easier to attract someone as a potential partner if you can invite her or him over to show and enjoy your pool.

 A pool also makes living conditions more comfortable.

 It’s lovely when you have the terrace bordering the master bedroom with sliding doors, where you can just jump into the pool from your bedroom.

-The next benefit is that you can show your peers that you have ‘made’ it and feel a bit like a winner and superior (‘Wow, you have a pool, good for you man’).
+The next benefit is showing your peers that you have ‘made’ it and feel a bit like a winner and superior (‘Wow, you have a pool, good for you, man’).

 On the same note, this also fulfills a desire for social standing and approval.

 Then with a pool, you can also exercise your body (another human desire).

 Some people have just never had a pool in their lives and now want one, so they can add it to the things they already have.
 This fulfills the desire to collect.

 Now that we have established the benefits of having a pool, we can go to the next step.
 So, let’s derive from the above for which people, especially in which locations, homes with pools are in demand the most.

 Since demand directly influences the perceived value of a home, we can assume that it also affects the speed of a sale.

 So, now the question to ask is where on the one hand, we find potential buyers that have the above-described needs and then, on the other hand, in which areas these needs can be best met with pool homes.